Blog Home » Arizona » SRP Irrigation 101

 For a full history of SRP’s water and power business, download our e-book.

 At the highest elevations in northeastern Arizona, water travels through the SRP watershed made up of forests and valleys.
 As the water travels, it replenishes our forests and takes on essential nutrients.
-It then flows into SRP’s seven reservoirs, or lakes, as you may call them.
+It then flows into SRP’s seven reservoirs.

-Flowing down the Salt and Verde rivers, water powers SRP’s Salt River hydroelectric pumps with sustainable energy.
+Flowing down the Salt River, water powers SRP’s Salt River hydroelectric pumps with sustainable energy.
 Finally, the water ends up in SRP’s canal system.

 Ways we deliver water: